ShaneBurkhart/SparkSchool/courses/_posts/2017-1-13-build-a-and-deploy-nodejs-to-heroku-intro.md

 disable-comments: true
 ---

-If you've thought about building a web app, you've probably asked yourself these questions: **"How do I get started?", "What do I learn first?", "Am I making mistakes?"**

-When I started teaching myself how to code, I asked myself those same questions.
-I had no idea where to start and no one to point me in the right direction.
-Needless to say, I made plenty of mistakes, and it took me much longer to learn than it probably should have.

-**It doesn't have to be that way for you!**
+Congratulations on deciding to take your **first step** towards becoming a **software developer!**

-Because I know how hard it is to get started, I created this tutorial as a starting point for learning web development.
-Since we're starting at the beginning, let's define what a web app is.
+In this tutorial, I'm going to teach you how to build a web app and deploy it to the web.
+Since this is a beginner's guide, let's define what a web app is.

 **What's a web app?** Web app is short for web application and is a broad term referring to just about any website that interacts with a user.
 This can range from something as complex as Facebook to something as simple as a web page with a form.
 For this tutorial, we are going to build a web app using Node.js that has a home, contact, and about page.
 From there, you can modify your web app to your own website's needs.